netgroup-polito/translator2symnet/README.md

 Once the execution is performed and the results have been stored in outputs folder, it is possible to check the rechability, isolation and traversal policies.

 *Reachability*

 java -jar policy.jar -r <source_node> <destination_node>: it prints on command line the reachablity (-r) policy result (SAT or UNSAT) between the <source_node> and the <destination_node>;

 *Isolation*

 java -jar policy.jar -i <source_node> <destination_node> <middleboxe>: it prints on command line the traversal (-t) policy result; SAT if there is at least one path between the <source_node> and the <destination_node> that traverse the <middleboxe>; UNSAT otherwise;

 *Traversal*

 java -jar policy.jar -t <source_node> <destination_node> <middleboxe>: it prints on command line the traversal (-t) policy result; SAT if there is at least one path between the <source_node> and the <destination_node> that traverse the <middleboxe>; UNSAT otherwise.

 **How to add a new element**
 **How to modify packet model**
 The packet model can be extended.
 In order to add a new layer, perform the following steps:
--edit package.scala file in org.change.v2.util.canonicalnames inserting:
+ - edit package.scala file in org.change.v2.util.canonicalnames inserting:
-	-the Layer Tag for the desired Layer to add;
+	 - the Layer Tag for the desired Layer to add;
-	-the new fields (if necessary) with their offset.
+	 - the new fields (if necessary) with their offset.
--edit the State.scala file in org.change.v2.analysis.memory inserting:
+ - edit the State.scala file in org.change.v2.analysis.memory inserting:
-	-the SEFL instructions in order to allocate the new Layer Tag and the new fields.
+	 - the SEFL instructions in order to allocate the new Layer Tag and the new fields.
 **Adding new element**
 In order to add new features, a scala file containing SEFL instruction must be written.
 After that, you have to execute the following steps:
 	1. Insert the scala file just created into org.change.v2.abstractnet.click.sefl;

 	2. Edit BuilderFactory in org.change.v2.abstractnet.click.sefl inserting:

 		-case "<element_name>" -> <element_name>.getBuilder(nameValue) in def getBuilder(name Value: String, elementType:String);